AaltoSciComp/blog/content/2023/ssh-keys-with-passwords.rst

 What to do
 ----------

-If you already have a SSH key set up, you'll start to be asked to enter a password every time you connect.
+If you already have an SSH key set up, you'll start to be asked to enter a password every time you connect.

 You can always connect to the Aalto VPN in advance to prevent this, but this doesn't work in all cases.

-If you do not have a SSH key set up, you should:
+If you do not have an SSH key set up, you should:

-- Follow :external:doc:`scicomp/ssh` to generate a SSH key - we have *heavily* revised this page to cover almost every common SSH arrangement.
+- Follow :external:doc:`scicomp/ssh` to generate an SSH key - we have *heavily* revised this page to cover almost every common SSH arrangement.